excalidraw/excalidraw-blog/content/blog/deprecating-excalidraw-electron/index.md

 ### File system access

 Excalidraw makes use of [browser-nativefs](https://github.com/GoogleChromeLabs/browser-nativefs) for accessing the file system of the operating system.
-On supporting browsers, this allows for a true open-->edit-->save workflow and actual over-saving and "save as", with a transparent fallback for other browsers.
+On supporting browsers, this allows for a true open→edit→save workflow and actual over-saving and "save as", with a transparent fallback for other browsers.
 You can learn more about this feature in my blog post [Reading and writing files and directories with the browser-nativefs library](browser-nativefs/).

 ### Drag and drop support